 24The fifth lot fell to the tribe of the Asherites, by their clans.
 25Their boundaryc ran along Helkath, Hali, Beten, Achshaph, 26Allammelech, Amad, and Mishal; and it touched Carmel on the west, and Shihor-libnath.
 27It also rane along the east side to Beth-dagon, and touched Zebulun and the Valley of Iphtah-el to the north, [as also] Beth-emek and Neiel; f-then it ran to Cabul on the north,-f 28Ebron,g Rehob, Hammon, and Kanah, up to Great Sidon.
 29The boundary turned to Ramah and on to the fortified city of Tyre; then the boundary turned to Hosah f-and it ran on westward to Mehebel,-f Achzib, 30Ummah, Aphek, and Rehob: 22 towns, with their villages.
 31That was the portion of the tribe of the Asherites, by their clans—those towns, with their villages.

 32The sixth lot fell to the Naphtalites, the Naphtalites by their clans.
-33hTheir boundary ran from Heleph, Elon-bezaanannim, Adaminekeb, and Jabneel to Lakkum, and it ended at the Jordan.
+33hTheir boundary ran from Heleph, Elon-bezaanannim, Adami-nekeb, and Jabneel to Lakkum, and it ended at the Jordan.
 34The boundary then turned westward to Aznoth-tabor and ran from there to Hukok.
 It touched Zebulun on the south, and it touched Asher on the west, and Judah at the Jordan on the east.
 35Its fortified towns were Ziddim, Zer, Hammath, Rakkath, Chinnereth, 36Adamah, Ramah, Hazor, 37Kedesh, Edrei, En-hazor, 38Iron, Migdal-el, Horem, Beth-anath, and Beth-shemesh: 19 towns, with their villages.
 39That was the portion of the tribe of the Naphtalites, by their clans—the towns, with their villages.

 40The seventh lot fell to the tribe of the Danites, by their clans.
 41Their allotted territory comprised: Zorah, Eshtaol, Ir-shemesh, 42Shaalabbin, Aijalon, Ithlah, 43Elon, Timnah, Ekron, 44Eltekeh, Gibbethon, Baalath, 45Jehud, Bene-berak, Gath-rimmon, 46Me-jarkon, and Rakkon, at the border near Joppa.
 47But the territory of the Danites slipped from their grasp.
 So the Danites migrated and made war on Leshem.i They captured it and put it to the sword; they took possession of it and settled in it.
 And they changed the name of Leshem to Dan, after their ancestor Dan.
 48That was the portion of the tribe of the Danites, by their clans—those towns, with their villages.